odoo/owl/doc/v3/owl/reference/plugins.md

 ## Plugin Dependencies

-A plugin can depend on other plugins by calling `plugin()` in its class fields or `setup()`.
+A plugin can depend on other plugins by calling `usePlugin()` in its class fields or `setup()`.
 If the dependency has not been started yet, it is
 auto-started: